 Office: MB 1099A

 Marianna Wolff graduated from California State University-Hayward (now CSUEB) with a degree in Music - Vocal Performance emphasis.
 She completed a Preliminary Single-Subject teaching credential in 1995 and a Certificate in Theatrical Production Basics in 2001.
 She has worked for the campus since 1995, first for the Music Department and then transferring to Communicative Sciences and Disorders in 2004.
 Her background in music has led to many interesting discussions with faculty and clinical staff in how the study of music and the singer’s voice align with the discipline of speech language pathology.
-When not supporting the students, faculty, and clinical staff in the department, Marianna enjoys being Music Director for local musical theatre productions.
+When not supporting the students, faculty, and clinical staff in the department, Marianna enjoys being involved in community theatre.

 Clinic Administrative Support Assistant